TeenLife

 Back to top

-When summer hits, FINALLY, you might be in a rush to symbolically burn your textbooks.
-It’s easy to surrender to the pleasurable (but mildly dizzying) feel-ing that a huge stretch of open time is ice cream cone.
-Or maybe after the fourth.
-Or maybe next week or the week after that.
+When finally summer hits, you might rush to symbolically burn your textbooks.
+It’s easy to surrender to the pleasurable (but mildly dizzying) feeling that this huge stretch of open time is an ice cream cone, and you've nothing pressing to do and nowhere to go.
+Time ceases to have any meaning, and one day simply tumbles into the next.
 How many days are in July?
 45?

-Here are five goal-setting questions to ask before summer break.
-You can voice record your answers or write them down.
-Your answers don’t have to look like anyone else’s.
-They are the precursor to achieving meaningful, personalized goals.
-Make your lists visually compelling (check out “sketchnoting”):
+Ask these five goal-setting questions before summer break begins.
+Voice record or write your answers down.
+They don’t have to resemble anyone else’s — they're the precursor to achieving meaningful, personalized goals.
+Have fun with this task if you like.
+Make your lists visually compelling with colored pens (or check out sketchnoting).

 • What do I hope to get out of this summer?